sherurox/Probing-Bayes-Error-Estimation-from-Soft-Labels/README.md

 This project reproduces and extends the Bayes error estimation framework proposed by Ishida et al. (ICLR 2023).
-Our work focuses on examining how violations of the soft-label assumptions—specifically annotation bias and model miscalibration— impact the consistency and reliability of Bayes error estimators.
+Our work focuses on examining how violations of the soft-label assumptions, specifically annotation bias and model miscalibration impact the consistency and reliability of Bayes error estimators.

 TEAM CONTRIBUTIONS